arthurbernierjr/zali-1/README.md

 1. What are the three main types of loops in JavaScript, and what are their differences?

    - `For` Loop : use when you know how many times you need to iterate
    - `While` Loop : use when the number of iterations is not known beforehand
    - `Do...
 While` Loop : use when you want the loop to run at least once beforehand.

 2. Explain the differences between `var`, `let`, and `const` in JavaScript.

+   -`var`: function-scoped, meaning if declared inside a function, it only is accessible within that function & you can redeclare a variable

+   -`let`: blocked-scoped, meaning it only accessible within the block it is declared & the variable can be reassign

+   `const`: blocked-scoped & cannot be reassigned

 3. What is a JavaScript closure, and why is it important?
+   - A javascript closure is the inner function ability to access the outer function scope.
+   - This is important to keep information private, create special functions that show certain thing, keep tracking of information

 #### **Python Homework:**